FAQs

 IV therapy is safe when performed by qualified, licensed professionals.
 It is an alternative and complimentary therapy not intended to diagnosis or treat specific medical issues.
 Research into complimentary therapies are constantly evolving, with more of a focus on wellness and taking more of a health-promotion stance.
 Our Nurse Practitioner and Registered Nurse have both worked in Emergency Care, with lots of experience in intravenous therapy/rehydration.
 Our team takes pride in providing the utmost comfort and safety in accordance with nursing regulatory bodies and ensures we have the tools to monitor you safely throughout your treatment.

-All bags are Health Canada approved as well as made here in Canada!
+All bags are made with Health Canada approved ingredients as well as made here in Canada!
+The bags are not intended to treat specific illness, it is used as supportive care.

 -